afeklab/processpbm/README.md

 ### Output

-TThe script saves multiple files with the directory and prefix file name provided in the output path argument.
+The script saves multiple files in the directory and prefixes the file name provided in the output path argument.
 The following are the file suffixes and their descriptions:

 `_log.txt` :